How to pray salah

 Beginning the prayer

-1. Face the Qiblah
+Face the qibla

-2. Make your intention (niyyah)
+Make your intention (niyyah)

 Your niyyah is the intention in your heart before doing something for Allah.
-It helps you remember what you’re doing and why—for the sake of Allah.
+It helps you remember what you're doing and why, for the sake of Allah.

 If you're new to prayer, you can simply say, "This is my Dhuhr prayer."